ist-dresden/composum-launch/slingstarter/README.md

 # Contents

 This creates a docker image that starts the plain sling launchpad with JDK 11, providing debugging and JMX.
+It also contains some preparations and scripts that allow automatically installing further packages when the docker image is started.

 ## Compose-files